-Spina Bifida is a birth defect that you may have heard of in humans.
+Spina Bifida is a congenital disability you may have heard of in humans.
 But guess what?
-Spina bifida in dogs is real too.
-This is why we decided to write a brief article and what one should expect if they end up owning a dog that is diagnosed with Spina Bifida.
+Spina bifida in dogs is real, too.
+This is why we wrote a brief article about what to expect if they own a dog diagnosed with Spina Bifida.

 So, without further ado, let’s dive right in!